Classifying sections of del Pezzo fibrations, I: Examples

 By combining the results above with Theorem \ref{theo:toomuchdeforming} we see that the only possible non-dominant families of sections will have height $\leq 0$.
 We analyze sections in this range below and we deduce that there is only one non-dominant family consisting of the sections contained in $E$.

 \textbf{Computation of low degree sections:} We analyze the sections of low height with respect to $-K_{\mathcal{X}/\mathbb{P}^{1}}$: \begin{itemize} \item Height -1: as discussed above these are exactly the rational curves in $E \cong Z \times \mathbb{P}^{1}$. \item Height 0: these will be the strict transforms of lines in $X_{3}$ not meeting $Z$.
 Thus this space is irreducible. \item Height 1: these will be the strict transforms of conics in $X_{3}$ which meet $Z$ once. \cite[Theorem 7.6]{LT17} shows that for the universal family of conics $\mathcal{U}$ on $X_{3}$ the evaluation map $s: \mathcal{U} \to X_{3}$ has equidimensional irreducible fibers over an open neighborhood of $Z$.
 Thus the space of height $1$ sections is irreducible. \item Height 2: these will be the strict transforms of twisted cubics in $X_{3}$ which meet $Z$ in two points.
 Any twisted cubic $C$ in $X_{3}$ is contained in a unique hyperplane section $H \subset \mathbb P^4$ and $C$ is a smooth rational curve of degree $3$ in the cubic surface $S = H \cap X_{3}$.
 Such a curve is the strict transform of a line via a birational morphism $S \rightarrow \mathbb P^2$.
 Since the space of twisted cubics in $X_{3}$ is irreducible (see \cite{HRS05}), we know that the monodromy action on classes of twisted cubics in $S$ is transitive as $H$ varies in an open set $U \subset (\mathbb P^4)^*$.
+Otherwise, each orbit corresponds to an irreducible component of the space of twisted cubics, contradicting with the irreducibility of such a space.
 Choose two points $p_1, p_2$ on $Z$ and consider the hyperplanes $H \subset \mathbb P^4$ containing $\ell = \mathrm{span}(p_1, p_2)$.
 For each $H$ there are only finitely many twisted cubics passing through $p_1, p_2$.
 By the Lefschetz hyperplane theorem the monodromy action of the hyperplanes containing $\ell$ is still transitive, so these curves are parametrized by an irreducible variety.
 The irreducibility of the space of sections of height $2$ follows. \end{itemize}

 \textbf{Classification of sections:} Lemma \ref{lemm:improvedbounds} shows that $\MBB(\mathcal{X}) \leq 3$.
 We can now classify all families of sections.
 As explained above, there is a unique family of sections of height $-1$, $0$, $1$, and $2$.
 We prove the irreducibility of the moduli space of sections of height $\geq 3$ by induction.
 As discussed earlier we know that any component of $\Sec(\mathcal{X}/\mathbb{P}^{1})$ in this height range will parametrize a dominant family of sections.
 By Lemma \ref{lemm:improvedbounds} and Theorem \ref{theo:anothermovablebandb} we know that for $d \geq 3$ any free section of height $d$ will deform as a stable map to the union of a free section of height $d-2$ and a free $\pi$-vertical conic.
 So it suffices to show that if $M$ denotes the unique component of $\Sec(\mathcal{X}/\mathbb{P}^{1})_{d-2}$ then the space of curves obtained by gluing free $\pi$-vertical conics to curves in $M$ is also irreducible.
 By the fact that the monodromy is maximal, we know that the space of conics which meet a fixed section is irreducible, and the desired conclusion follows immediately. \end{exam}